RanaAbdulrhman/simple-alarm-clock/README.md

 # simple-alarm-clock
-A simple python script to set an alarm for a specific date and time, IT plays an alerting sound when the time is reached.
+A simple python script to set an alarm for a specific date and time, it plays an alerting sound when the time is reached.